-The Northern California Regional Intelligence Center (NCRIC), working in conjunction with other California Fusion Centers, have produced a briefing / training video for first responders on the "Pre-incident Indicators of Terrorism."
+The Northern California Regional Intelligence Center (NCRIC), working in conjunction with other California Fusion Centers that are part of the State Threat Assessment System (STAS), have produced a briefing / training video for first responders on the "Pre-incident Indicators of Terrorism."
 Copies of this video are available to NCRIC member agencies through the NCRIC's Terrorism Liaison Officer (TLO) Program.
 Please contact your NCRIC Regional TLO representative for further information.
 Law Enforcement members can also watch this video in its entirety by logging in to the NCRIC's Law Enforcement Home Page.

 Critical Infrastructure Protection

 The NCRIC's Critical Infrastructure Protection (CIP) capability enables public and private entities to identify, assess, prioritize, and protect critical infrastructure and key resources so they can detect, prevent, deter, devalue, and mitigate deliberate efforts to destroy, incapacitate, or exploit critical infrastructure and key resources.